PowerPlugins/Wiki-Docs/docs/contributing/index.md

 ```

 !!! info "Note"
-    We would appreciate it, if you could keep ir ordered by alphabet (0-9 first, followed by A-Z).
+    We would appreciate it, if you could keep it ordered by alphabet (0-9 first, followed by A-Z).

 Now that you have added it, is it time to add your pages.
 You can add them either by just providing the relative path (`- 'plugins/<your-plugin>/<page>.md'`) or by prefixing it with a name that would be displayed in the navigation on the left (`- The Page: plugins/<your-plugin>/<page>.md`).